youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 <!--more-->
 ```

-If set to true then Hugo will generate a table of contents for the associated article.
+If `toc` is set to true then Hugo will generate a table of contents for the associated article.
 I changed the original `themes/hugo-theme-cleanwhite/layouts/_default/single.html` file **FROM**:

 ```html
 <!-- Post Content -->